rsanlazaro/babycloudReact/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a new feature in CoreUI Free React Admin Template.
+about: Suggest an idea for a new feature in Babyboom.
 title: ''
 labels: feature
 assignees: ''